Lattice 3-polytopes with few lattice points: Classification of -polytopes with five lattice points

 \item If the three points at $z=0$ are not collinear then they form a unimodular triangle, and without loss of generality we assume they are $(0,0,0)$, $(1,0,0)$ and $(0,1,0)$.
 One of the points at $z=1$ can be assumed to be $(0,0,1)$ and the fifth point has coordinates $(a,b,1)$.
-By the same argument as before, we need $\gcd (a,b)=1$ and by symmetries with respect to the triangle at $z=0$ we can assume $0\le a \le b$ (details are left to the reader).
+By the same argument as before, we need $\gcd (a,b)=1$.
+By symmetries with respect to the triangle at $z=0$ we can assume $0\le a \le b$ (details are left to the reader).
+This configuration has volume vector $(-(a+b),a,b,1,-1)$, so it has signature $(3,2)$ unless $a=0$ (and hence $b=1$ since $\gcd(0,b)=b$).
+In the case $(a,b)=(0,1)$ we recover the configuration of part (1). \end{itemize} \item If $n_0=4$, then the position of the fifth point (within the plane $z=1$) does not affect the $\Z$-equivalence class of $P$, and there are the following three possibilities for the four points at $z=0$.
+The first two are the configurations of parts (1) and (2).
+The third one is $\Z$-equivalent to that of part (3) with $(p,q)=(0,1)$: